richardstartin/richardstartin.github.io/_posts/2018-08-12-base64-encoding.md

 Offset         [71, -4, -4, -4, -4, -4, -4, -4, -4, -4, -4, -19, -16, 65,  0,  0]
 </pre>

-A call to <code language="java">vpshufb</code> with a vector of reduced nibbles and the permutation above as input produces an offset vector which is added to the indexes to encode a vector of 6-bit values.
+A call to `vpshufb` with a vector of reduced nibbles and the permutation above as input produces an offset vector which is added to the indexes to encode a vector of 6-bit values.

 Would it be possible to implement a permutation like this in the Vector API?
 I expect this will be too complex to be expressed precisely because it works around and therefore embraces <a href="https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=_mm256_shuffle_epi8&expand=4754" rel="noopener" target="_blank">vpshufb</a> performing two independent 128-bit permutations, rather than a single 256-bit permutation.
 This could be achieved with two SSE 128-bit loads and permutes, but loading 256-bit vectors from pairs of 128-bit vectors is convoluted as things stand.

-For the extraction step, I doubt the semantics of <code language="java">_mm256_mulhi_epi16</code> or <code language="java">_mm256_mullo_epi16</code> will ever be exposed to Java programmers, but it is possible to take the slow path and perform independent shifts.
+For the extraction step, I doubt the semantics of `_mm256_mulhi_epi16` or `_mm256_mullo_epi16` will ever be exposed to Java programmers, but it is possible to take the slow path and perform independent shifts.
 It just so happens that the calculation of the offset key relies on unsigned 8-bit arithmetic which does not exist in Java, but there are simpler but slower techniques to calculate the offset key.
 AVX2 is weird, with an abundance of unexpected capabilities alongside screaming feature gaps, and all the AVX2 code I read is teeming with ingenious hacks.
 I can imagine language designers being reticent to enshrine these peculiarities in a higher level language.

 The real question is why bother?
 The fact that we use text so often moves the goalposts from copying memory to all of the complexity above.
 The fastest base 64 encoding is the one you don't do.